Welcome to our Environment squad page!

 - Some rubbish was found in school grounds.

 - More use of outdoor learning in our conservation area and more coverage needed of environment issues within our curriculum.

-From this we are going to be creating an action plan for the year.
+From this we created an Action plan for the year

 To see an example of our Environment Review, – Environment review

 Our Wildlife Sanctuary

 This year we are continuing our commitment to attract more wildlife to our woodland area by creating our very own wildlife sanctuary.
 So far we have created a bug hotel and replaced the existing pond with a new one.
 The squad have exciting plans to continue developing the sanctuary which will involve planting wildflowers for a butterfly garden, hanging bird feeders and creating shelter for animals which are under treat such as hedgehogs.

 Making bird feeders

 We have been using recycled materials to make bird feeders.
 We will be hanging the bird feeders on the trees at the end of the month so that they are ready for when the Autumn.

 Today we have been clearing out the pond and releasing tadpoles into our new pond.
 The children are very excited to start using the Wildlife Sanctuary in their lessons.